DZMM: First iteration: 1953–72

-Then came the magnitude 7.6 earthquake in Casiguran (in which Manila was severely affected by that quake) in 2 August of the following year).
-This strong earthquake led to the collapse of the Ruby Tower in the capital's downtown district.
-This was the second major news event that became a progenitor to the current Radyo Patrol; DZAQ took on the gargantuan task of informing the nation live as it happened.
-The Radyo Patrol Ruby Tower project was then handled by former DZAQ station manager Orly Mercado, and veteran broadcaster Joe Taruc; the first reporters assigned as Radyo Patrol reporters were Mercado himself, Jun Ricafrente, Mario Garcia, Cris Daluz, and Ismael Reyes.
-The marathon radio-TV simulcast of a major coverage — the first of its kind by a Philippine media firm, was a success, and the Radyo Patrol format later became an integral part of DZAQ's broadcasts, with the station's field reporters being assigned to cover breaking news stories and then calling the station to convey these stories as they happened.
-Encouraged by the success of the field reports of breaking news stories in the Greater Manila Area and beyond, DZAQ was later converted into a 24-hour uninterrupted news and commentary station by orders of the corporation management that year, covering many national events of great importance to listeners, as DZXL took over its entertainment and music programming.
-Based on a survey conducted by Seamark, Inc., DZXL was the most popular radio station in the country by mid-1970.
-At the same time, the original team of 5 field reporters was later expanded to include both young announcers like Rey Langit (now with DWSS-AM), Ernie Baron, and Manolo Favis (now deceased), alongside industry news veterans.
-By 1971, the success of the Radyo Patrol format in the Greater Manila Area had led to select ABS-CBN provincial radio stations establishing Radyo Patrol news services within their areas.
+The magnitude 7.6 earthquake in Casiguran on August 2, 1968 which severely affected Manila and led to the collapse of the Ruby Tower in the capital's downtown district was the second major news event that was a progenitor of the current Radyo Patrol.
+DZAQ again took on the task of informing the nation live as it happened, with the coordination handled by former DZAQ station manager Orly Mercado and veteran broadcaster Joe Taruc, and the first reporters assigned to Radyo Patrol being Mercado himself, Jun Ricafrente, Mario Garcia, Cris Daluz, and Ismael Reyes.
+This marathon radio-TV simulcast of a major event was the first of its kind by Philippine media and was a great success.
+The Radyo Patrol format later became an integral part of DZAQ's broadcasts, with the station's field reporters being assigned to cover breaking news stories and then calling in to the station to convey those stories as they happened.

+Encouraged by the success of the field reports on breaking news stories in the Greater Manila Area and beyond, DZAQ later converted into a 24-hour uninterrupted news and commentary station covering national events of importance.
+At the same time the original team of five field reporters was expanded to include young announcers like Rey Langit, Ernie Baron, and Manolo Favis alongside industry news veterans.
+By 1971 the success of the Radyo Patrol format in the Greater Manila Area had led to select ABS-CBN provincial radio stations establishing Radyo Patrol news services within their own areas.